 ✓ 5-pool beachfront resort with two MICHELIN-listed restaurants on Kamala Beach

 The property opened under the InterContinental flag after a full rebuild on the former Paresa site.
 The headland villa stock is the inheritance of that earlier era.
-The brand suffix matters for IHG One Rewards members: Ambassador status, the paid tier above Platinum Elite in the IHG One Rewards program, applies and the property honors the standard suite upgrade and 4pm late checkout where availability allows.
+The brand suffix matters for IHG One Rewards members.
+The Points Guy details how Ambassador status, the paid tier above Platinum Elite, applies here, and the property honors the standard suite upgrade and 4pm late checkout where availability allows.
+Quick price markers:

 • Entry-tier king from around $290 a night in quieter months.